Axlefublr/axlefublr.github.io/content/harp/index.md

 # relativity

 The default harp relativity is “global” — it's not relative to anything and the sections used for the harp actions are also normal: `harp_files`, `harp_dirs`, etc. \
-When you set a global harp, you'll be able to get it no matter where you are; This is the default behavior for all harp actions.
+When you set a global harp, you'll be able to get to it no matter where you are. \
+This is the default behavior for all harp actions.

 But other relativities, aside from “global”, work in a different way. \
 They limit the *scope* of your reach depending on some context from your editor.